Welcome to the White Rose Maths Schemes of Learning

 With their yearly framework and ‘small steps’ progression, our hugely popular Schemes of Learning (SOL) are FREE maths classroom resources.
-Our Schemes are widely used in primary schools throughout the UK – and they’re now available for secondary schools, too.
+Our Schemes are widely used in primary schools throughout the UK – and they’re also available for secondary schools too.

-While the SOL can be used in different ways, we recommend that teachers follow them as presented, along with the many support resources such as assessments and problem-solving materials.
-And because we want our SOL to do the best possible job for you, we’ve also prepared clear and detailed guidance full of helpful tips.
+While these free SOLs can be used in different ways, we recommend that teachers follow them as presented, along with the many support resources such as assessments and problem solving materials.
+And because we want our SOLs to do the best possible job for you, we’ve also prepared clear and detailed guidance full of helpful tips.
 Simply click on the steps below!

 A yearly overview for each year group suggests the teaching time needed for every block of learning.
 The Autumn, Spring and Summer sections are split equally into 12 weeks comprising 11 weeks of blocks followed by a week of consolidation.